 Ann’s face went on to personify Gerber’s commitment to do anything and everything to keep babies healthy, happy and strong.
 Gerber’s mission directly aligns with ZERO TO THREE’s goal of ensuring all babies and toddlers have a strong start in life.
 Together, our unwavering support and shared missions help all infants and toddlers reach their full potential.

-We are honored that Ann’s family chose to request memorial donations be made to ZERO TO THREE in her memory.
+Upon Ann’s passing in 2022, her family continued her legacy by designating ZERO TO THREE for memorial contributions.
 Ann leaves a legacy of caring for and uplifting others; values we hold so near to our hearts as well.

 Despite her early celebrity, Ann most wanted to be remembered for her 27-year career as an inspiring, creative English teacher. – Jan Cook